data-steve/rowcol/docs/architecture/ADR-005-qbo-api-strategy.md

 - **Lost Actions**: QBO's async processing can make actions appear to fail when they succeeded
 - **Data Inconsistencies**: QBO data may not reflect real-time changes

+**Note**: Current implementation is QBO-specific.
+Future multi-rail architecture will use rail-specific SmartSyncService variants rather than a generic service, as each integration rail has fundamentally different orchestration requirements.

 ## Decision

 **SmartSyncService as Orchestration Layer**: Domain services handle business logic and CRUD operations, SmartSyncService provides orchestration (retry, dedup, rate limiting, caching), QBORawClient makes raw HTTP calls to QBO endpoints.